ljmakaronica/ljmakaronica/README.md

 # Hello!
 I'm Marko.

-I am a fourth year student at DePaul University, Jarvis College of Computing and Digital Media.
-I am studying Computer Science with a concentration in Software Development, and I am also minoring in Spanish!
-I am expected to graduate early: November 2025.
+I am a recent Cum Laude graduate of DePaul University, Jarvis College of Computing and Digital Media.
+I studied Computer Science with a concentration in Software Development, with a minor in Spanish!

-I am seeking software engineering/development opportunities!
+I am seeking new grad software engineering/development opportunities!
 ## Connect With Me
 - [LinkedIn](https://www.linkedin.com/in/markoljuboja/)
 - mljuboja16@gmail.com